 Note: There is an internal timer that gets reset every time these values are changed.
 The data gets flushed from the Access_Table whenever those values are changed.

-Note: The default value on a fresh install is 365 days.
+Note: The default value on a fresh installation is 365 days.

 Examples: